An explanation of Mondrian's oeuvre by Michael Sciam

 Oil on Canvas, cm.
 50,5 x 50,5

-This interaction between defined and undefined space makes the closed square appear uncertain.
-Our quest for balance and unity (evoked by the square) is challenged by the unforeseeable course of life (the endless lines and the variable proportions nearing unity without ever really attain it).
+The interaction between finite and infinite space makes the fully enclosed square appear uncertain.
+Our quest for balance and unity (evoked by the square) is challenged by the unforeseeable dynamism of life (the endless lines).

 Undefined squares

-Fig. 3 presents four areas verging to the proportions of squares (Fig. 3 Diagram – Areas 1, 2, 4, 5).
-These are fully accomplished in area 2 only which however remains open and therefore subject to the expanding action of the opposite lines:
+Fig. 3 presents four areas verging to the proportions of squares (1, 2, 4).
+These are fully accomplished in 2 which however remains open to the left and to the bottom and is therefore subject to the expanding action of the opposite lines:

 Composition 1 with Red and Blue, 1931, Piet Mondrian